Sayyed Imam Al-Sharif

 Sayyed Imam Al-Sharif (سيد إمام الشريف, Sayyid ‘Imām ash-Sharīf; born 8 August 1950), also known as Dr. Fadl or Abd Al-Qader Bin 'Abd Al-'Aziz, has been described as a "major" figure "in the global jihad movement."
 He is said to be "one of Ayman Al-Zawahiri's oldest associates", and his book al-'Umda fi I'dad al-'Udda ("The Essentials of Making Ready [for Jihad]"), was used as a jihad manual in al-Qaeda training camps in Afghanistan.
 Fadl is reported to be one of the first members of Al Qaeda's top council.

-In 2007, he attacked al-Qaeda and called for a stop to violent jihad activities both in Western and Muslim countries.
+In 2007, he criticized al-Qaeda and called for a stop to violent jihad activities both in Western and Muslim countries.

 He is reported to have two wives, with four sons and two daughters between them.

 Early life and education

 According to Human Rights Watch, Sharif was born in 1950, in the southern Egyptian province of Beni Suef seventy-five miles south of Cairo.
 His father was a headmaster in Beni Suef.
 Sharif studied the Quran, and was a hafez (i.e. he had memorized the Quran) by time he finished sixth grade.
 At fifteen, the Egyptian government enrolled him in a boarding school in Cairo for exceptional students.
 At 18 he entered medical school, and began preparing for a career as a plastic surgeon, specializing in burn injuries.
 He has been described as being "pious and high-minded, prideful, and rigid" at that time.

 It was while studying medicine at Cairo University in the 1970s that al-Sharif met Ayman Al-Zawahiri.
 In 1977, Zawahiri asked al-Sharif to join his group.
 According to al-Sharif, Zawahiri misrepresented himself as a delegate from a group that was advised by Islamic scholars, when in fact Zawahiri was the group's emir and was not guided or advised by clerical authorities.
 Al-Sharif did not join Zawahiri's group.